jpn--/larch/doc/example/202_exampville_logsums.rst

 	>>> d.nAllCases()
 	6123

-The `nCases` method returns the number of active (non-excluded) cases, while the `nAllCases` method counts _all_ of the cases in the DT, whether they are active or not.
+The :meth:`~DT.nCases` method returns the number of active (non-excluded) cases, while the :meth:`~DT.nAllCases` method counts _all_ of the cases in the DT, whether they are active or not.

 Another concern is that the non-excluded cases are not a contiguous set; they are spread around the list of all cases.
-Fortunately, we have the `get_screen_indexes` method to extract the current active case indexes, which we will use to expand the logsums we create and push them back into the DT in the correct places.
+Fortunately, we have the :meth:`~DT.get_screen_indexes` method to extract the current active case indexes, which we will use to expand the logsums we create and push them back into the DT in the correct places.